bthate/botlib/docs/index.rst

 ::

- > sudo bot install
+ > sudo botcmd install

 if you don't want the bot to startup at boot, remove the service file:

 ::

- > sudo bot remove
+ > sudo botcmd remove

 |